 27. As those decorations are toppers for fondant, buttercream or ganache cakes, you’ll need to poke them on the cake once you’ve finished decorating it.
-To finish this tutorial, I decided to cover the top of the dummy.
-I used a spike brush to add some texture to the floor.
+To finish this tutorial, I’ve decided to cover the top of the dummy.
+I used a spike brush to give the floor some texture.

 28. Finally, poke the pineapple house on the centre of the street, so it matches the door.
 Place SpongeBob in front of his house.

-The whole process of modelling a figurine of a know character is always the same: start with a template and stick to the proportions.
-It’s really important to divide the modelling in different pieces in order to model them separately.
+The whole process of modelling a figurine of a known character is always the same: start with a template and stick to the proportions.
+It’s really important to divide the figurine in different pieces in order to model them separately.
 Wire all the parts and join them to the body once they’ve dried.

-I hope this tutorial helps you improve your modellings and toppers to satisfy the most demanding costumers!
+I hope this tutorial helps you improve your sugar figurines and toppers to satisfy the most demanding costumers!
 See you on my next post.